chizzletaz/BakeAndBinge/Testing.md

 Testing:
 1. Log in as admin.
 2. Click on the 'manage categories' link in the navbar.
-3. Click the 'DELETE' button of one of your categories.
+3. Click the 'DELETE' button of one of your categories (tip: create a new category first.).
 4. Confirm a modal pops up with the message 'Are you sure you want to delete this category?'
 5. Click 'YES'.
 6. Confirm you are redirected to the categories page.